CovertRailgun/AutoQueue/README.md

 # AutoQueue
-Pokemon Scarlet/Violet raid auto hosting with a queue discord bot
+Pokemon Scarlet/Violet raid auto hosting with a queue discord bot.

+To use this code you will first need to set up a discord bot and have the bot token.

-Code was written and tested on python3.11
+Code was written and tested on python3.11.